Mitch Altman: TV-B-Gone

 In 2004 Altman released a one-button universal remote control called TV-B-Gone, to be used for turning off TVs in public places.
 Altman used money from the sale of 3ware to pay for the manufacture of the first 20,000 units of TV-B-Gone.
 By February 2014, he was reported to have sold more than 500,000 units.
-He is currently selling the TV-B-Gone generation 4.
-He also invented a new product called the TV-B-Gone SHP (Super High Power).
+TV-B-Gone is in its 4th generation, and Altman developed a new product called the TV-B-Gone SHP (Super High Power).